 The author is especially critical of Ronald Reagan’s handling of Iran.
-He was too empathetic toward hostages held by Iranian surrogates, and found himself out-negotiated and bamboozled by the wily Persians.
+He thought Reagan was too empathetic toward hostages held by Iranian surrogates, and found himself out-negotiated and bamboozled by the Persians.
 Crist is not especially favorable about Jimmy Carter either, although Mark Bowden, in Guests of the Ayatollah suggested that Carter was tougher than is generally known.
-Crist gives George W. Bush low marks for focusing on the moral iniquity of Iran, a position bound to do nothing but further alienation.
+Crist gives George W. Bush low marks for focusing on the moral iniquity of Iran, a position bound to add nothing but further alienation.

 Crist ends his long and detailed account pessimistically.
 He suggests that Iran has become even more belligerent over time, and that the U.S. has not been sufficiently firm.
 He does not see much hope for avoiding an escalation of the “twilight” war with Iran unless the two sides begin to speak one another’s language, in all senses of the phrase.